14 Kickass Virtual Team Building Activities and Games for 2026

 10. Play Virtual Scattergories

-Scattergories are a workout for the brain.
-They promote creative thinking by compelling players to name objects within a set of categories, given an initial letter, within a time limit.
-Although the game is meant for groups of two-six people, you can create breakout rooms or play the game in teams of up to six people.
+Scattergories is a popular board game that combines categories and creativity, making it the perfect workout for the brain.
+It promotes creative thinking by compelling players to name objects within a set of categories, given an initial letter, within a time limit.
+Although the game is meant for groups of two to six people, you can create breakout rooms or play the game in teams of up to six.

 11. Get Adventurous In Virtual Escape Rooms